const-ae/lemur/README.md

 <!-- badges: end -->

 The goal of lemur is to enable easy analysis of multi-condition single-cell data.
-Lemur fits latent embedding regression, which means that it tries to find the PCA embedding for each condition and parameterizes the transition from one embedding to the other.
-For this task, lemur uses geodesic regression on the Grassmann manifold, which is solved efficiently using tangent-space linear modelling.
+Lemur fits latent embedding regression, which means it tries to find the PCA embedding for each condition and parameterizes the transition from one embedding to another.
+For this task, lemur uses geodesic regression on the Grassmann manifold, which is solved efficiently using tangent-space linear modeling.
 The result is an interpretable model of the gene expression for arbitrary experimental designs that can be expressed using a design matrix.

+![Schematic of the matrix decomposition at the core of LEMUR](man/figures/equation_schematic.png)

 ## Installation

-Lemur depends on features from [`glmGamPoi`](https://github.com/const-ae/glmGamPoi) which are only available in the development version, so please install `glmGamPoi` from Github before proceeding with lemur’s installation:
+Lemur depends on features from [`glmGamPoi`](https://github.com/const-ae/glmGamPoi) which are only available in the development version, so please install `glmGamPoi` from GitHub before proceeding with lemur’s installation:

 ``` r
 devtools::install_github("const-ae/glmGamPoi")
 ```

-You can install the released version of lemur from Github
+You can install the released version of lemur from Github:

 ``` r
 devtools::install_github("const-ae/lemur")